TrashPandaCode/reports/ia-final/main.typ

   For quantitative assessment, we implemented a Google Form that exclusively captured anonymized data.
 The only demographic information collected included the participants' age and prior knowledge - specifically whether they studied a related field or had already taken and passed the Computer Animation module.
 The questionnaire followed the established System Usability Scale (SUS) @brookeSUSQuickDirty1995 /*i love this being the citation*/, adopting its proven 10-item structure with a few additional questions tailored to our specific context.

+  === Tracking Player Behaviours
+  We aimed to collect data on user behaviour during testing to find patterns or tendencies in how users interact with our application.
+Several options were discussed for implementing telemetry, such as using a dedicated API, but we chose to keep things simple by collecting and storing the data locally.
+Since we did not plan to include data tracking in the final release, a more lightweight solution seemed like the more appropriate choice at the time.

+  Tracking was implemented in a separate branch using Zustand.
+A custom Zustand store was created to manage an array of `LevelLog` objects, each representing a user's interaction with a single level.
+When a new level is started, a new `LevelLog` entry is appended to the store.
+Data is then collected continuously until the level is completed.
+The following information gets captured for each level:
+  - Time spent to complete the level
+  - Nodes that were used
+  - The users solution for the level
+  - Wether the tutorial was skipped
+  Additionally, the store included a function to convert all collected logs into JSON format and trigger a download directly from the browser.

+  We ultimately decided not to use the implemented tracking system for several reasons.
+Originally, the website was hosted on GitHub Pages, and we planned to host the user testing branch there as well.
+However GitHub Pages does not natively support single-page applications due to how it handles routing.
+While there are ways to configure React Router to specifically work with GitHub Pages we decided to just use a different platform to host our website.
+Another limiting factor was the manual nature of the data collection.
+Users would have needed to download and send us their tracking logs after each session, or we would have needed to conduct every test on our computers.
+We ended up primarily using the main website, hosted on Vercel and never set up a separate domain for the telemetry branch, as other tasks took priority at the time.

+  // planned to track user habits
+  // used a custom zustand store in a seperate branch
+  // did not want to implement it on main branch as we dont plan on collecting data further outside of testing
+  // due to problems with the way our website routing works and the way repositories are routed on github pages ended up hosting on vercel
+  // did not end up hosting another site using this branch as other issues had higher priority
+  //
+  // features:
+  // dialog/tutorial skipped
+  // time spent on level
+  // nodes used
+  // full solution
+  // download full log as json

   === Results
   The user testing results were overwhelmingly positive.
 Our predefined goal of achieving an average SUS score above 70 was not only met but exceeded.
 This evaluation confirms that our tool and its interface as well as design achieved satisfactory usability and user experience as well as remaining accessible to the target audience.